jdisset/gaga/README.md

 ## Main options and configuration methods
 ### General
  - `setPopSize(unsigned int)`: sets the number of individual in the population
- - `setMutationProba(double)`: sets the probability for an individual to be mutated.
+ - `setMutationRate(double)`: sets the proportion of mutated individuals
- - `setCrossoverProba(double)`: sets the probability that a crossover will be happening.
+ - `setCrossoverRate(double)`: sets the proportion of crossed individuals
  - `setSelectionMethod(const SelectionMethod&)`: specifies the selection method to use.
 (Available: paretoTournament, randomObjTournament)
  - `setTournamentSize(unsigned int)`: when a tournament based selection is used, changes the tournament size.
  - `setNbElites(unsigned int n)`: for each new generation, the n bests individuals will be preserved. (with multiple objectives, "best" can have different meanings depending on the current selection method)